Academics

 These units offer a great deal of freedom and choice to students, but behind the scenes are carefully planned to align with state standards.

 Technology is an important tool for learning, research and communication.
 Technology supports our approach to education by incorporating carefully curated learning tools and increasing research skills while differentiating instruction for the needs of each child.
 Technology can extend project work with virtual field trips and educational videos.
-Beginning in Second Grade, the children begin to learn keyboarding skills with our Chromebooks.
+Beginning in Third Grade, the children begin to learn keyboarding skills with our Chromebooks.
 They learn about video creation for culminations, Google Docs and The Cloud.
 They write stories on Google Docs and share them with their peers and teachers.
 These skills continue on in Third, Fourth and Fifth Grades, where they develop further as they begin to use online search engines to support research, learn how to find reliable websites, what cyberbullying is, coding and how to edit/peer edit their work.
 Classroom projectors show and share visuals, images, videos and documents.

 The school day begins with drop-off followed by a morning meeting where students greet one another, read their morning message, discuss their schedule for the day and build trust and connection with activities and discussion.
 Academic and specials periods happen at different times each day.
 Daily recess is held on our rooftop playground.
-A closing circle occurs just before dismissal, where they reflect on their day together
+A closing circle occurs just before dismissal, where they reflect on their day together.

 The Co-op School believes that reading should be a habit and a pleasure.
 Students spend a minimum of 20 minutes reading just-right books independently each night.
 For some children, teachers may also recommend short periods of additional study in targeted subjects.
 For example, families of Kindergarten through 3rd-grade students will regularly receive some activities that children can work on at home to reinforce reading and writing skills.
 Students in second and third grades may benefit from additional time spent using IXL, an online platform for practicing math skills.
 4th graders begin to receive homework more regularly to prepare them for middle school and high school and practice accountability for materials that travel to and from school.
 Parents support and encourage students by creating time and space at home to use these resources.